 - Safeguarding/Child Protection

-The welfare of the child is paramount and Trinity School takes seriously its responsibility to safeguard and promote the welfare of the students in its care.
+The welfare of the child is paramount and The Trinity Catholic School takes seriously its responsibility to safeguard and promote the welfare of the students in its care.
 The school believes that all children and young people have the right to grow up in a safe and caring environment, which includes the right to protection from all types of abuse.
 It is our aim to ensure that we follow the school’s Safeguarding/Child Protection policy when delivering CEIAG.
 We aim to equip our students with the skills to cope in unfamiliar environments and work with all appropriate agencies in order to ensure that to the best of our knowledge and ability we have provided them with a safe and secure environment inside and outside school.

 The CEIAG programme comes under the remit of the Curriculum Committee on the school’s governing body.

 The Head of Work Related Learning (WRL) co-ordinates the CEIAG programme in Years 7 to 11 and the Head of 6th Form for Years 12 and 13.
 Both work closely with the school’s Futures advisor(s) and report to the Head Teacher; student guidance is managed in conjunction with the Futures advisor(s).
-In addition Work Experience in Year 10 is planned and implemented by the Head of WRL and administered by the WRL Assistant.
+In addition, Work Experience in Year 10 is planned and implemented by the Head of WRL and administered by the WRL Assistant.

 Staff are informed about developments at a variety of forums including – notices in the school ‘Week Ahead’ which is accessed by all staff, the school VLE (The TLG) at staff meetings, pastoral meetings and Insets as appropriate.